awsdocs/aws-transfer-user-guide/doc_source/transfer-file.md

 **To transfer files over AWS Transfer Family using the OpenSSH command line utility**

-1. On Linux or macOS, open a command terminal\.
+1. On Linux, macOS, or Windows, open a command terminal\.

 1. At the prompt, enter the following command: